Most of the drawings in this section won't fit into

 WHEN LIBERTY MET ESCHER

-Somewhere between science, religion, politics and the spirit of discovery are choices we make that take place in dreams of a future that can take us anywhere.
-In this version of that dream is a crossroads that is inviting to all, but in reality inhospitable.
+Somewhere between science, religion, politics and the spirit of discovery are choices we consider in our dreams.
+Those dreams can take us anywhere.
+In this Sci Fi dream a future crossroads is inviting to all, but in reality is not.
+The Crossroads not only connects to different places, but to different dimensions and events.
 Because, if you are here, for some reason you’ve left the green, green grass of home.
-You might or might not be an individual from the tired, huddled masses staring up at the last icon of universal freedom.
-Maybe you are someone who has made some serious choices to leave where you came from, arrive at this place we call ‘here’, only to depart for the unknown.
+You might be an individual from the tired, huddled masses staring up at the last icon of universal freedom.
+Or maybe you are someone who is following a dream or passion, and just arrived at this place we call ‘here’, only to depart for the unknown.